hotmeshio/temporal-patterns-typescript/README.md

-# Temporal Patterns
+# Apples to Apples: Temporal vs HotMesh vs MeshFlow

-This repository demonstrates common [Temporal.io](https://temporal.io/) design patterns deployed using **HotMesh**.
-Each example pattern is authored as a set of unit tests with assertions made against the runtime.
+The `examples/` directory includes three modules that execute the same workflow using different engines.
+Each module produces identical inputs and outputs, showcasing how the same workflow can be implemented across these engines:

+- **`temporal`**: Temporal is a workflow engine that operates on a central app server.
+- **`hotmesh`**: HotMesh is a serverless workflow engine leveraging decentralized message routers.
+- **`meshflow`**: MeshFlow is HotMesh’s emulation of Temporal’s workflow engine.

-Although the APIs are the same, HotMesh is serverless and uses decentralized message routers.
-The backend is pluggable and interchangeably supports Postgres, Redis, and NATS.
+HotMesh is serverless, with a pluggable backend that supports Postgres, Redis, and NATS interchangeably, while the APIs remain consistent across engines.

 | Temporal | HotMesh |
 |:--------:|:-------:|